pbec0978/discord-bot/readme.md

 - have python and pip installed
 - download the current version of the bot
 - run `pip install discord.py, asyncio`
+- create discord server and bot (enable all intents!)
-- exchange lines 5-8 with your matching data
+- exchange lines 5-9 with your matching data
 ---